AutomationWithAnsible/ansible-usermanage/README.md

 ## What

 This playbook was developed to manage users, groups, teams and SSH keys in multi node environment.
-It supports two modes *simple mode and advanced mode*
+It supports two modes *simple and advanced mode*

 ## How
 ### Simple Mode

-You define your user in a variable *usermanage_usersdb* in the scope of your server
+You define your user in a variable *usermanage_usersdb*.
+You can define that differnetly per host our group.

 ```yaml
 usermanage_usersdb: